Herwig9820/Justina_interpreter/README.md

 # Justina_interpreter

-Justina is both an interpreter and an easy-to-use but capable programming language for Arduino.
+Justina is both an easy-to-use programming language for Arduino and a capable interpreter.
 It was developed and built around a few objectives.
 * On top of the list: simplicity for the user.
 Justina is a structured language, but it’s non-object oriented (as opposed to the powerful but more complex c++ language).
 It has some similarities with Basic, a language that has been around for quite some time.
 * Equally important: it was built with Arduino in mind - more specifically, 32-bit Arduino’s: boards with a SAMD processor (like the nano 33 IoT), the nano ESP32 and the nano RP2040.